The anatomy of accessible forms: Best practices

 <input type=”text” aria-described=”dob1” id=”dob”>

 In the above example, the instruction is provided below the form field and is bound using an aria-describedby to the text field.
-If the instruction is not bound to form fields, then assistive technology users who use the tab key might miss key information.
+If the instruction is not bound to form fields, then assistive technology users who use the tab key navigation might miss the key information.

-In Summary
+Summary

 update selasa